cmhstudies/Incident-Management-Process-BPIC2014/README.md

-# Logistic Regression of Incident Data to Identify Predictors of SLA Breaches
+# Predicting Incident Management Service Level Agreement (SLA) Failures
+A Logistic Regression Application

-This repository contains the notebooks, data, and reports prepared for the completion of my capstone project in pursuit of a Master of Science degree in Data Analytics from Western Governors University.
+This repository contains the notebooks, data, and reports prepared for the completion of my Master of Science in Data Analytics (MSDA) capstone project at Western Governors University.

 # Abstract